 If you’re an interdisciplinary creative, it’s easier to see your graphic designs, writings, paintings, poetry, dance footage etc. all in one place.
 Because, (unless you’re already ultra-connected) if you’re looking to book a large business and someone is recommending you, they often need to sell the idea of hiring you to someone else or a group of people.

 The ease of sending a link and not having to log on to social media to see your work and contact you in your DM’s saves everyone time.
-I’ve done this—when I worked for a museum-, I've worked with businesses and it was so much easier to send a web address than an Instagram link with only visuals and not enough bio info or contact info.
+I’ve done this—when I worked for a museum, it was so much easier to send a web address than an Instagram link with only visuals and not enough bio info or contact info.
 A website with a resume, images or video, short bio and images of past work and an active email address for contact can save time and make it easier for your contact to make the case for contracting/hiring/commissioning you.

 Keep your social sites, but please take full advantage of low cost or free website tools if you can.